RalphMorita/datasciencecoursera/GettingCleaningDataProjectCode/CodeBook.md

 4. Run the Run_Analysis.R file
 5. Verify that a tidy dataset called MeanData.txt was created in the "OutputData" Directory

+The Code will do the following:
+1. (optional) Download the input data, and unzip it
+2. Read in the "activity_labels.txt" file and create the activity_labels dataframe. this should result in 2 columns "code" and "description"
+3. Read in the "features.txt" file into a dataframe.
+4. Then use regular expressions to make the featurse dataframe into a vector with more readable names by replacing punctuation with underscores.
+(This will be used to label the columns in the tidy dataset with descriptive terms)
+5. Read in the x_train.txt and x_test.txt input files and create the x_train and x_test dataframes.
+6. Rename the columns in the x_train and x_test with the values in the features dataframe with the col.names option (from step 4.) __This should satisfy requirement #4: "Appropriately labels the data set with descriptive variable names."__
+7. Select only the mean and standard deviation measures for the x_train and x_test dataframes. __This should satisfy requirement #2: "Extracts only the measurements on the mean and standard deviation for each measurement."__
+8. Read in the y_train.txt and y_test.txt input files and create  dataframes.
+These will create single column data frames containing the activity code for each measurement in the x_train/x_test labeled 'code'
+9. Read in the subject_train.txt and subject_test.txt input files and create dataframes.
+Subject numbers will be created in the dataframe under the column name "subject.id"
+10. Column bind the y_train to the x_train dataframe as a new dataframe called train
+11. Column bind the y_test to the x_test dataframe as a new dataframe called test
+12. Column bind the subject_train to the train dataframe
+13. Column bind the subject_test to the test dataframe
+14. Row bind the train and test dataframes as a new dataframe called Combined. __This should satisfy requirement #1: "Merges the training and the test sets to create one data set."
+15. Merge the activity_lables and combined dataframes by the "code" variable
+16. Call this new dataframe labeled_combined.
+Then, remove the "code" variable from the new dataframe as it is no longer needed. __This should satisfy requirement #3: "Uses descriptive activity names to name the activities in the data set".
+17. Aggregate the data by mean for description (Activity Name) and subject.id. __This should satisfy requirement #5: "From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject".
+18. Output the tidy data set as a text file with write.table() using row.name=FALSE

 ##7.
 Notes and Licenses
 Notes:
 ======